nextgis/nextgisweb/doc/admin/install.rst

 - Modern Linux distribution like Ubuntu Linux 22.04:

   - We expect that NextGIS Web can be installed on most modern Linux distributions.
-But we run it under LTS-version Ubuntu Linux, and this instruction was tested on Ubuntu Linux 22.04.
+But we run it under LTS-version of Ubuntu Linux, and this instruction was tested on Ubuntu Linux 22.04.

   - We don't provide community support for running NextGIS Web on other